• Skip to primary navigation

 My Top Tips

 ♡ Buy the freshest produce for the best flavor.
-If red cherry tomatoes are not looking good but yellow are, buy the yellow.
+If red cherry tomatoes do not look good but yellow do, buy the yellow.

-♡ Prep everything in advance and assemble the salad just prior to serving it to keep it fresh.
+♡ Prep everything in advance and assemble the salad just before serving it to keep it fresh.

 Substitutions & Variations